CAMPHOR Overview Information

 Likely Effective for:

-- Skin itching or irritation, when applied to affected areas.
+- Skin itching or irritation.
 Camphor is FDA-approved for use on the skin to help itching or irritation in concentrations of 3% to 11%.

 Possibly Effective for:

 - Toenail fungus (onychomycosis).
 Preliminary research suggests that camphor, in combination with lemon eucalyptus oil and menthol, applied to the toenail area, might be useful for treating toe nail fungus.
 Applying chest rub products containing camphor such as Vicks VapoRub to affected toenails daily until the infected nail grows out appears to clear fungal nail infections in some people.